We’ve heard that the folks at Rocketfish have been making quite impressive mounts so we had to test it for ourselves.

 #2: Best Fixed Alternative - QualGear QG-TM-002-BLK Fixed Wall Mount Review

-The mount is super easy to install and it fits a fairly wide range of TV sizes.
+In my opinion, The mount is super easy to install and it fits a fairly wide range of TV sizes.
 That makes it a great option for people that want to upgrade to a bigger TV in the future.

 Factors to Consider Before you Decide to Buy QualGear QG-TM-002-BLK Fixed Wall Mount